 Early in her career, as an assistant professor of music at Auburn University, Dr. Pickett worked extensively with Snow-Hill, Alabama pianist Consuela Lee in the Lee-Pickett Jazz Duo.
 This duo performed throughout the State of Alabama, bringing in jazz legends, Max Roach and Milt Jackson to rural Alabama to share their artistry with generally isolated communities.

 Community revitalization is at the heart of Jacqueline Pickett’s current activities as a performing artist.
 To this end, she is passionately involved in music education for at-risk youth and community building via music participation.
 Dr. Pickett is the Founder and President of TORCH (Together, Orchestras Revitalize Community Harmony) Academy (torchacadmy.org), a 501(c)(3) tax-exempt non-profit organization dedicated to providing formal music studies and life skills to at –risk and underserved youth.
-A current project that TORCH is initiating in Columbus, GA is Bass Tales…students and law enforcement officials learning and performing music together on the double bass.
 Dr. Pickett is also the bandleader of MA JAZZ (Metro Atlanta Women’s Jazz Society), a company that features small combos to 18-piece big bands that feature women artists.